-The Berlin Wall, raised in just one night back in 1961, was the beginning of another dark period of Berlin’s history: if you want to flee from the east to the west, you were going to get shot.
-The Berlin Wall was over 160 km long and the concrete part of it was 112 km long.
+The Berlin Wall, raised in only one night back in 1961, was the beginning of another dark period of Berlin’s history: if you want to flee from the east to the west, you were going to get shot.
+The Berlin Wall was over 160 km long, and the concrete part of it was 112 km long.
 Of which the East Side Gallery is a still there (for now) on the Friedrichshain side of the River Spree, between Oberbaumbrücke and OstBahnHof.
-Over 100 artists from all over the world painted their art on the this small part of the Wall.
+Over 100 artists from all over the world painted their art on this small part of the Wall.
 A colorful memorial to freedom and a reminder of the pain and suffering from that time.

 If you have the chance to visit Berlin, make a quick stop now because nobody knows the future.
-In 2013, a couple of luxury apartments started being built by the Spree and that means that even in Berlin, money talks louder than history.
+In 2013, a couple of luxury apartments started being built by the Spree, and that means that even in Berlin, money talks louder than history.
 Unfortunately.

 Fernsehturm & Alexanderplatz

 The tower was constructed between 1965 and 1969 by the administration of the DDR.
 Some say that it was a way to spy on the other side, the capitalist side.
-Some say that it wasn’t, who know?
-The only important this is that this amazing tower was intended as a symbol of Berlin, which it remains today, as it is easily visible throughout the central and some suburban districts of Berlin.
+Some say that it wasn’t, who knows?
+The only important this is that this fantastic tower was intended as a symbol of Berlin, which it remains today, as it is easily visible throughout the central and some suburban districts of Berlin.
 With its height of 368 meters, it is the tallest structure in Germany.